-- Imprisonment for a period of several years
+- Imprisonment for a several years

 - Failure to disclose the physical inability to engage in sexual intercourse before the marriage

-Sometimes, you can obtain a no fault divorce.
+Sometimes, you can obtain a no-fault divorce.
 This is where the person suing for divorce does not have to prove that the other spouse did anything wrong.
-In a no fault divorce, you must simply state that the two of you cannot get along.
+In a no-fault divorce, you must simply state that the two of you cannot get along.
 This is often referred to as irreconcilable differences.

 Adultery Divorce – Marital Property

-During a adultery divorce, the division of marital property is likely to become an important concern.
+During an adultery divorce, the division of marital property is likely to become an important concern.
 Marital property generally includes all assets acquired during the marriage, even if these assets as listed in only one spouse’s name.

-If property that you owned before your marriage has been mixed with marital property, it is now considered to be a marital asset.
+If the property that you owned before your marriage has been mixed with marital property, it is now considered to be a marital asset.
 For example, if you had a savings account in your name before your marriage, it would be marital property if you allowed your spouse to make deposits or withdrawals at any point during the marriage.

 Adultery Divorce – Recognized Divorce

 Recognized adultery divorces are often the best option for people who wish to save time and money.
-However, an recognized divorce is not recommended if the divorce involves physical or emotional abuse, significant marital assets, or children that require special care.
+However, a recognized divorce is not recommended if the divorce involves physical or emotional abuse, significant marital assets, or children that require special care.